 A drying room is available in the changing area.
 The heating is coin operated.
 Please do not hang dripping or very muddy items in the room.

-Please use the grey rubbish sacks provided (USE SPARINGLY AS WE HAVE TO PAY FOR THEM AND THEY ARE EXPENSIVE), and place in the rubbish store by front gate.
+Please use the blue rubbish sacks provided (USE SPARINGLY AS WE HAVE TO PAY FOR THEM AND THEY ARE EXPENSIVE), and place in the rubbish store by front gate.
 THESE ARE THE ONLY SACKS THE REFUSE COLLECTORS WILL TAKE SO DO NOT LEAVE ANY OTHERS.
 Recycling boxes are provided in the kitchen - please use them and if possible take away any recyclable materials.